codelingo/docs/docs/getting-started.md

       common.func({depth: any})
 ```

 This default lingo file has a single Tenet which find functions across any language.
-In this case, the Lexicon import has been inlined into the Tenet definition (`import codelingo/ast/common`)

 As can be seen here, the key parts of each Tenet are: